Fermi surface transformation at the pseudogap critical point of a cuprate superconductor: Abstract

-\textbf{ The nature of the pseudogap phase remains a major barrier to our understanding of cuprate high-temperature superconductivity \cite{keimer2015quantum}.
-Whether or not this metallic phase is defined by any of the reported broken symmetries \cite{fauque2006magnetic,wu2011magnetic}, the topology of its Fermi surface remains a fundamental open question.
+\textbf{ The nature of the pseudogap phase remains a major puzzle in our understanding of cuprate high-temperature superconductivity.
+Whether or not this metallic phase is defined by any of the reported broken symmetries, the topology of its Fermi surface remains a fundamental open question.
 Here we use angle-dependent magnetoresistance (ADMR) to measure the Fermi surface of the cuprate \NdLSCO.
-Above the critical doping \ps---outside of the pseudogap phase---we fit the ADMR data and extract a Fermi surface geometry that is in quantitative agreement with angle-resolved photoemission \cite{matt2015electron,horio2018three}.
-Below \ps---within the pseudogap phase---the ADMR is qualitatively different, revealing a clear transformation of the Fermi surface.
-Changes in the quasiparticle lifetime across \ps are ruled out as the cause of this transformation.
-Instead we find that our data are most consistent with a pseudogap Fermi surface that consists of small, nodal hole pockets, thereby accounting for the drop in carrier density across the pseudogap transition found in several cuprates.}
+Outside of the pseudogap phase we can fit the ADMR data and extract a Fermi surface geometry that is in excellent agreement with angle-resolved photoemission data.
+Within the pseudogap regime the ADMR is qualitatively different, revealing a transformation of the Fermi surface.
+We can rule out changes in the quasiparticle lifetime as the sole cause of this transformation.
+We find that our data are most consistent with a pseudogap Fermi surface that consists of small, nodal hole pockets, thereby accounting for the drop in carrier density across the pseudogap transition found in several cuprates.}